Uzair-90/HSPSQL/uzair/PostgresHS/AWS_Sharding.md

 ```

-Now after inserting the data query you database and your query will run in parrallel and will return you the results.
+Now after inserting the data query your database and your query will run in parrallel and will get the reults at coordinator node.

 ```txt
 postgres=# select * from distributed_table;